 The STM32 ADC can be triggered in Software by writing a trigger bit in a control register (usually the SWSTART bit in the ADCx_CR2).
 It can also be triggered by an external signal which can be injected by the outside world or generated by an internal timer: this option is largely used when sampling shall be performed with precise timing.
-For this purpose there are certain General Purpose Timer of the STM32 which have no output channel but only internal lines just to be used as trigger for the ADC and DAC peripherals: such timers are usually the TIM6 and TIM7.
+For this purpose, there are certain General Purpose Timer of the STM32 which have no output channel but only internal lines just to be used as a trigger for the ADC and DAC peripherals: such timers are usually the TIM6 and TIM7.

-The behaviour of trigger depends on the Conversion Mode of the ADC.
+The behavior of the trigger depends on the Conversion Mode of the ADC.
 If the ADC is configured as Single Conversion Mode (on trigger event) it converts a sequence then stops.
 If it is configured in Continuous Conversion Mode the ADC starts a new conversion as soon as it finishes one.

 The ChibiOS ADC driver

-The ChibiOS ADC driver exploits all the feature of the STM32 ADC to cover a large number of scenarios offering both blocking and non-blocking functions, fully configurable sample groups, circular/linear conversion modes and configurable trigger.
+The ChibiOS ADC driver exploits all the feature of the STM32 ADC to cover a large number of scenarios offering both blocking and non-blocking functions, fully configurable sample groups, circular/linear conversion modes, and configurable trigger.